r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 ## 2. R package "exams"

 The core of R/exams is the open-source R package ["exams"](https://CRAN.R-project.org/package=exams), also available from CRAN.
 It can be easily installed -- along with all CRAN packages it depends on -- interactively from within R with a single command.
+Thus, after starting R, typically by starting RStudio or any other user interface selected, you can run the first command below in R's command line.
 Subsequently, if desired, the development version of the package can be installed from R-Forge, which may provide some new features or small improvements.

 - **Stable version:**